Slabserver/slabserver.github.io/docs/documentation/minecraft/tweaks/wrench.md

 ## Obtaining a Wrench

+Drop the items on Soul Sand/Soil and then light the block to create Soul Fire.

 - To obtain a basic "Rotate" wrench, drop a Carrot on a Stick into Soul Fire.
     - For the advanced wrenches:
         - Flip Wrench: Drop a Carrot on a Stick + Copper Ingot into Soul Fire.